PerformanceHorizonGroup/partnerize-mobile-sdk-android/docs/index.md

 ### ConversionMetric

-The `ConversionMetric` constants such as `ConversionMetric.STANDARD` are for use for setting the conversion metric on a conversion.
+The `ConversionMetric` constants such as `ConversionMetric.STANDARD` are for used for setting the conversion metric on a conversion.

 ### Retrieving and extending conversions